 - work with public and private payers for reimbursement for audiology services;

 - advocate for coverage of diagnostic, rehabilitative, and monitoring services provided by audiologists as part of a comprehensive Medicare benefit;

-- represent audiology before the American Medical Association and Centers for Medicare & Medicaid Services for billing and coding issues to ensure adequate reimbursement rates for audiology services.
+- advocate with the Centers for Medicare & Medicaid Services (CMS) for billing and coding issues to ensure adequate reimbursement rates for audiology services.

 ASHA and the American Speech-Language-Hearing Foundation support audiology science and research.

 - ASHA offers four peer-reviewed journals.
 The American Journal of Audiology and the Journal of Speech, Language, and Hearing Research feature many articles of interest to audiologists.

 - ASHA's National Center for Evidence-Based Practice in Communication Disorders (N-CEP) has guided ASHA's commitment toward evidence-based practice.

 - ASHA's online Practice Portal combines evidence, expert opinion, and a wealth of resources to inform evidence-based clinical practice.

 - ASHA actively promotes research funding through its support of the ASHFoundation, which funds eight science-related programs.